Back in the alley, Woods called into dispatch, then was directed to Tac 2. Mac came on the radio and asked, "What's the status on Pete?"

 "I think ... it was ... heroin."

-Pete nodded his acknowledgement, but said nothing as he clinched his teeth hoping to keep the vomit at bay.
+Pete nodded his acknowledgement, but said nothing as he clenched his teeth hoping to keep the vomit at bay.

 Seeing the distressed look on Pete's face, Doctor Brackett said, "Pete, there can be some undesirable side effects from these drugs, so we'll do our best to ease your discomfort."

 "Thanks" was all Pete could get out before his stomach cramped up and he couldn't stop the retching.
-Brackett helped the officer lean over and safely vomit into a small pail.
+Brackett helped the officer lean over and safely vomited into a small pail.